iaindooley/RocketSled/README.markdown

-For example if you wanted to use a package where all classes were defined in a single file (ie. not supported by the default autoloader), you could include the following config.php in your package directory:
+For example if you wanted to use a package where all classes were defined in a single file (ie. not supported by the default autoloader), you could include the following in rs.config.php in your package directory:

 ```php
 <?php